jiwonz/lune_darklua_build/README.md

     inputPath, -- Path to what to process. outputPath, -- Path to the output folder.
-    { -- An optional dictionary containing a set of build options. include = { "roblox_packages/**/*", ".darklua.json", "*.project.json", "sourcemap.json" },
+    { -- An optional dictionary containing a set of build options.
-        ignore = { "*.d." }

-        -- For a list of options, and what they do, refer to the example .darklua.build.toml above.
+        -- For a full list of options, and what they do, refer to the example .darklua.build.toml above.

+        include = { "roblox_packages/**/*", ".darklua.json", "*.project.json", "sourcemap.json" },
+        ignore = { "*.d." },

+        scripts = {
+            preProcess = "rojo sourcemap default.project.json -o sourcemap.json",
+            postProcess = function(buildDir: string) -- Scripts may also be functions, where the 1st argument being sent is the path to the temporary build directory. print("Finished processing inside " .. buildDir)
+            end
+        }
     }
 )
 ```